 Glioblastoma (GBM), which forms from astrocytes, is the most dangerous and aggressive form of brain cancer.
 GBM patients typically have short life expectancies after diagnosis.
 Only a quarter of newly diagnosed GBM patients survive for 24 months, and fewer than 10 percent of patients survive more than 5 years.

 In the United States, brain and nervous system cancers account for 1 in every 100 cancer diagnoses, and are two of the primary cancers that affect children and young adults.
 It is estimated that 1 in 161 individuals born today will develop brain or nervous system cancer at some point in their lives.
 Globally, approximately 300,000 men and women are diagnosed with cancer of the brain and nervous system every year, and more than 240,000 deaths are caused by the disease.
 In the United States, there are an estimated 25,000 people diagnosed with brain and nervous system cancers, and approximately 18,000 deaths each year.

-In children, brain cancer is the second most common form of cancer, and accounts for 21% of all pediatric cancers in the United States.
+In children, brain cancer is the second most common form of cancer, and accounts for 26 percent of all pediatric cancers in the United States.
 It is the most common form of solid tumor and the leading cause of death from cancer among children.

 Subscribe to email alerts